 Buying a low-cost, highly diversified index fund is an easy way into diversifying and avoiding unsystematic risk, ie. risk that is related to stock picking and not having a diversified portfolio.

 Choosing stocks by yourself can also manage risks in the situation.
 It has been quite clear that even with millions of dollars worth of resources at hand, a professional can’t possibly choose stocks good enough to depend on top index funds over the long haul even after paying the cost of the process, especially on an after-tax basis.

 If an investor has a certain value of their time and the professionals have a low possibility of doing the job, an individual investor should be very restrained about giving it a shot.

 One of the widely faced issues, when an investor focuses excessively on dividends, yields, or income out of an investment, is that they often fail to acknowledge the most crucial component – Total Return.

 The entire take on focusing on dividend yield and which stock is paying high dividends leaves the significance of long-term return or total return out.

-For instance, let’s imagine two stocks, the first one has a yield of say 10%, and the second has a yield of 0%.
-The question arises, which one would you choose to invest in.
+For instance, let’s imagine two stocks, the first one has a yield of, say, 10%, and the second has a yield of 0%.
+The question arises, which one would you choose to invest in?

-Even though the general rule that follows among young investors is to follow high yield, the answer to the above question is simply none based on just the dividend yield factor.
-There is basically not enough information to justify your decision.
+Even though the general rule that follows among young investors is to follow a high yield, the answer to the above question is simply none based on just the dividend yield factor.
+There is not enough information to justify your decision.